Evaluation of the bacterial content in sediments in connection to bathing water quality - Sweden Water Research

 The project is part of Urbana bad.

-Supervisor: Catherine Paul, Lund University
+Supervisor: Magnus Larson, Lund University

 The project aims to find out: